amaddix/CS163_prog3/README.md

 I’m sure that when implementing my display function and my remove_all_source function, when I had to potentially traverse through the list until I found a match, I could have made small adjustments to improve the efficiency of the traversal through the list.
 What would you do differently if you had more time to solve the problem?
 I realized that I probably could have called my retrieve function inside my display function, to find the term to display (instead of finding the term and displaying it within display, like how i implemented it).
 This would have made display more basic and easy to re-use, and would have put the retrieve function to better use.

+EFFICIENCY WRITE UP

+How well did the data structure selected perform for the assigned application?
+Overall, with the knowledge I currently have, I think that using a linear linked list, each pointing to another linear linked list works well with the objective of the program.
+It makes sense structurally.
+And unlike if we were using arrays, we have the ability to continue to add on new types of pizza.
+And add on to each specific pizza as many topping we wanted.
+I think this is really convenient for the scope of what this assignment was trying to do.
+If they had been limited the amount of toppings they could add to said pizza, it would really defeat the purpose of what this program was trying to do.
+Which was to help a user to create a list of they prefered pizza types with their prefered pizza toppings.
+Would a different data structure work better?
+If so, which one and why… If this were a LLL of arrays instead, we would be limited the amount of topping we could add to a certain pizza.
+However It could definitely improve our efficiency being able to use pointer arithmetic.
+And we could always resolve the issue of memory by asking the user beforehand how many topping types they would have liked on a pizza. (although this method is less user friendly and convenient for the user.
+What was efficient about your design and use of the data structure?
+I tried my best to minimize the amount of traversing I had to do.
+I also created a few general functions (like FIND, and functions to get get a pizza_types / pizza_topping from the user) that I was able to call multiple times.
+This saved a lot of time when building my program, and make it easier for my to test my code.
+ What was not efficient?
+In general, I could have probably done a better job of minimizing the amount of fetches/operations I had.
+Im sure the user interface part of my program could have been better.
+The data structure itself requires a lot of traversing through both lists of nodes.
+And although I made an attempt, Im sure my program could have done a better job avoiding traversing.
+What would you do differently if you had more time to solve the problem?
+Initially I wanted to be able to create my program to tell if a pizza_type or pizza_topping being passed in to add had already been added to the list.
+ALthough I think I was close, I had troubles getting it to work without it messing with my sorting algorithm, or having to traverse again separately just to tell if it was.
+I also saw the repetition in many of the functions, with the only difference being which struct was being dealt with ( pizza_type, or pizza_topping).
+I think It would have been convenient to find a way to only have to create ONE function for all FIND, SORT, and DISPLAY, and just change which struct type was being used.
+However I foresaw many problems, such as how I would save the value of pizza_type (current) from FIND before moving onto a dealing with a specific topping from that pizza.
+I also was unsure of how I would go about being able to make the variables of these functions abstract enough that I would be able to change the struct type.
+In general I think that my program could have been developed to be more ‘user friendly’.
+As it is it asks some fairly general questions (in order for me to able to re use some functions).
+However Im sure it would be better for the user If my program did a better job specifying what was needed, or in general asking questions more specific to what It was dealing with.